 In applying to the Government of Canada to lead CSIN, NCC worked collaboratively with more than 140 researchers from 35 post-secondary institutions across Canada, 46 companies of all sizes, and 34 not-for-profit organizations, governments and governmental organizations.
 Working in close collaboration with all stakeholders, NCC will strive to build CSIN as a major national platform to advance Canadian leadership in cybersecurity, and to bring together many stakeholders in advancing this goal.
 CSIN will also prioritize the advancement of diversity in Canadian cybersecurity through its funded programs.

 NCC Executive Members

 We are thrilled that the Government of Canada has appointed the NCC to lead this important program.
 We believe that the new network will become a major force for the advancement of cybersecurity innovation in Canada.
 As a nation-wide network, CSIN is poised to meaningfully advance cybersecurity across all sectors and in all regions of Canada, opening a new chapter of collaborative innovation in Canadian cybersecurity.
 We are looking forward to working closely with stakeholders as we build this national network over the months ahead.”
 The NCC Executive Group, in alphabetical order:

 Dr. N. Asokan, Executive Director, Cybersecurity and Privacy Institute, University of Waterloo

 Dr. Ken Barker, Director, Institute for Security, Privacy and Information Assurance, University of Calgary

 Dr. Mourad Debbabi, Director, Security Research Centre, Concordia University

-Charles Finlay, Executive Director, Rogers Cybersecure Catalyst, Ryerson University
+Charles Finlay, Executive Director, Rogers Cybersecure Catalyst, Toronto Metropolitan University

 Dr. Ali Ghorbani, Director, Canadian Institute for Cybersecurity, University of New Brunswick